goFrendiAsgard/No-CMS/readme.md

 v0.5.6
 * (done, tested) add "toggle" navigation feature on table view (also will be applied for widget etc)
 * (done, tested) wysiwyg error on IE
-* (done, not tested) ensure installer also works in xampp (htaccess issue)
+* (done, tested) ensure installer also works in xampp (htaccess issue)
-* (proposed) widget by not using ajax
+* (proposed) widget by not using ajax, need some tasks:
+- add "_as_string" parameter, as "_only_content"
+- in Controller's view, return string if _as_string activated
+- add "cms_widget" content
-* (done, partially, not work well with big file) asset management library to minify and combine scripts into one external script
+* (done, tested) asset management library using head.js
 * (proposed) master-detail by using grocery-crud